 The Department of Pharmacy provides comprehensive clinical services to patients at Children's Hospital Colorado.
 Our pharmaceutical care extends beyond drug procurement and dispensing.
-We have organized clinical pharmacy services that compliment the team approach to providing care.
+We have organized clinical pharmacy services that complement the team approach to providing care.

 Clinical pharmacy services are integrated into virtually all inpatient care units as designated pharmacists round with the medical teams.
-Through this direct involvement, pharmacists are empowered to assist in a great deal of therapeutic decision making and therapeutic drug monitoring activities.
+Through this direct involvement, pharmacists are empowered to assist in a great deal of therapeutic decision-making and therapeutic drug-monitoring activities.
 This is often a proactive responsibility.
 Children's Hospital Colorado pharmacists review drug orders and serve as a double-check regarding safety, therapeutic indication, the selection of reasonable drug therapy, and monitoring endpoints for therapy.